-- A camp program occurs over the six years of secondary schooling, with camps being offered in Years 7, 9, and 11.
-Each of the camps promotes bonding, self-esteem and positive relationships within the cohort.
-A program of outdoor activities develops physical activity skills, offering a range of challenges and experiences to suit all levels of fitness and confidence. - All camps are held at venues approved by the Department of Education for safety and supervision standards, and students are accompanied by Canterbury Girls school staff members at a ratio of approximately 1 staff member for every 20 students.
+- A school camp is offered in Year 7.
+The camp promotes bonding, self-esteem, and positive relationships within the cohort.
+A program of outdoor activities develops physical activity skills, offering a range of challenges and experiences to suit all levels of fitness and confidence. - The camp is held at a venue approved by the Department of Education for safety and supervision standards, and students are accompanied by Canterbury Girls school staff members at a ratio of approximately 1 staff member for every 20 students.
 Students are accommodated in shared rooms with adjoining bathroom facilities, approximately 6-8 per room.
 All dietary requirements can be met on these camps.
 Payments can be arranged to be made by instalments if that suits a family's needs.
-Please discuss with Office A and/or the Year Adviser.
+Please discuss with Office A and/or the Year Adviser. - In Years 9 and 11 school-based activities and/or excursions are offered in lieu of a camp, with the added focus of developing study skills.